DaneshCDM/FIT3077/README.md

 ---

 ## Setup Guide
+To run the project, the user can either build an executable or just run `???.exe` in the repository.

+### Build the executable
 1. Download and install **Java** and a suitable **IDE** on your system
 2. Download and install **JavaFX** and **SceneBuilder** on your system
 3. Download or Clone the Project Repository <br>